Founded in 1970, Fidelity Bank is headquartered in Edina, Minnesota, and is one of the premier commercial banks in the Twin Cities.

 Along with its asset-based lending, Fidelity Bank also provides mortgage warehouse facility arrangements Fidelity Bank developed the mortgage warehouse facility program to provide our mortgage clients with greater flexibility and a competitive edge.
 Since its inception in the mid 1980s, Fidelity has expanded its footprint to service mortgage clients in Wisconsin, Colorado, Kansas, North Dakota, South Dakota, Texas, and Utah.

 Fidelity Bank provides commercial loans primarily to privately-owned businesses in the Twin Cities metropolitan area, but its client base extends throughout Minnesota.
 Most of the bank’s clients range from start-up businesses to those with $50 million in annual revenue.
-In addition, Fidelity Bank is privately owned and has total assets at December 31, 2013 of nearly $404 million.
+In addition, Fidelity Bank is privately owned and has total assets at December 31, 2014 of $450 million.

 This backgrounder was last updated: December 2013.